Rob Ortt announces he’s running for NY-27 seat in Congress

 LOCKPORT, N.Y.
 (WIVB) — State Senator Rob Ortt officially announced his candidacy for New York’s 27th Congressional District seat on Saturday.

+“We’ll just let that all play out,” he said when referencing the candidates who have announced their plans so far.
+“My focus is on things like today, doing my job.
+I believe the public is paying attention so we’ll see where it all goes.”

 State Senator Chris Jacobs announced in May, at that time saying that he’ll challenge Collins for the Republican line.
+In a statement to News 4, Jacobs said he welcomes Ortt to the campaign.
 Attorney Beth Parlato has also announced.

 Grand Island Town Supervisor Nate McMurray, the Democrat who lost to Collins in 2018, has also thrown his hat into the ring, announcing earlier in August.